Nakahama Manjirō

-Nakahama Manjirō (中濱 万次郎), also known as John Manjirō (or John Mung), was one of the first Japanese people to visit the United States and an important translator during the Opening of Japan.
+Nakahama Manjirō (中濱 万次郎), also known as John Manjirō (or John Mung), was a Japanese samurai and translator who was one of the first Japanese people to visit the United States and an important translator during the opening of Japan.

+He was a fisherman before his journey to the United States, where he studied English and navigation and became a sailor and gold miner.
+After returning to Japan, he was elevated to the status of a samurai and was made a hatamoto.
+He served his country as an interpreter and translator and was instrumental in negotiating the Convention of Kanagawa.
+He also taught as a professor at the Tokyo Imperial University.

 Voyage to America

 During his early life, he lived as a simple fisherman in the village of Naka-no-hama, Tosa Province (now Tosashimizu, Kōchi Prefecture).
 In 1841, 14-year-old Nakahama Manjirō and four friends (four brothers named Goemon, Denzo, Toraemon, and Jusuke) were fishing when their boat was wrecked on the island of Torishima.
 The American whaleship John Howland, with Captain William H. Whitfield in command, rescued them.
-At the end of the voyage, four of them were left in Honolulu; however Manjirō (nicknamed "John Mung") wanted to stay on the ship.
-Captain Whitfield took him back to the United States and briefly entrusted him to neighbor Ebenezer Akin, who enrolled Manjirō in the Oxford School in the town of Fairhaven, Massachusetts.
+At the end of the voyage, four of them were left in Honolulu; however, Manjirō (nicknamed "John Mung") wanted to stay on the ship.
+Captain Whitfield took him back to the United States and briefly entrusted him to his neighbor Ebenezer Akin, who enrolled Manjirō in the Oxford School in the town of Fairhaven, Massachusetts.
 The boy studied English and navigation for a year, apprenticed to a cooper, and then, with Whitfield's help, signed on to the whaleship Franklin (Captain Ira Davis).
 After whaling in the South Seas, the Franklin put into Honolulu in October 1847, where Manjirō again met his four friends.
-None were able to return to Japan, for this was during Japan's period of isolation when leaving the country was an offense punishable by death.
+None were able to return to Japan, for this was during Japan's period of isolation, when leaving the country was an offense punishable by death.